jfm-code/rate-my-courses/CDK/README.md

     --branch-name "$AMPLIFY_BRANCH_NAME" \
     --job-type RELEASE
 ```
-- Step 8: The only manual step.
+- Step 8: The only manual step (but it's not required, Amplify recommend us to do it).
 Migrate AWS Amplify to Github App via AWS Console (connect your Github account to Amplify to authorize the access to the repo).
 Right now it does not support migrating to the GitHub App integration via the CLI.

 - Step 9: To delete the Amplify stack, do ```cdk destroy```